AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 <br>
 <br>

 ### Training the Transformer

 ```
+import tensorflow as tf

 class Config:
     def __init__(self):
+        """
+        Configuration class for transformer model hyperparameters.

+        Attributes:
+            sequence_length: Maximum sequence length for input sequences.
+            hidden_size: Hidden size for the transformer model.
+            frequency_factor: Frequency factor for positional encodings.
+            source_vocab_size: Vocabulary size for the source language.
+            target_vocab_size: Vocabulary size for the target language.
+            positional_information_type: Type of positional embeddings to use.
+            hidden_dropout_prob: Dropout probability for the hidden layers.
+            num_heads: Number of attention heads in multi-head attention.
+            intermediate_fc_size: Size of the intermediate fully connected layer.
+            warmup_steps: Number of warm-up steps for learning rate scheduling.
+            num_layers: Number of encoder and decoder layers in the transformer.
+            final_dropout_prob: Dropout probability for the final output.
+            epochs: Number of epochs for training.
+            checkpoint_filepath: Filepath for saving model checkpoints.
+        """
         self.sequence_length = 60
         self.hidden_size = 256
         self.frequency_factor = 10000